V-man123zx/Mech_mind_drill_tap/README.md

 The camera sits **625.25 mm** above the robot base and the bin ROI is centred at **Z = −136 mm**, giving a working distance of approximately **761 mm** — near the far end of the NANO ULTRA-700M's 400–800 mm range.

-At that distance the manufacturer's field of view is roughly **740 × 525 mm** (interpolated between the published 400 × 270 mm @ 0.4 m and 770 × 550 mm @ 0.8 m).
+At that distance the manufacturer's field of view is roughly **734 × 523 mm** (linear interpolation between the published 400 × 270 mm @ 0.4 m and 770 × 550 mm @ 0.8 m).

 This has two consequences that are easy to miss:

 1. **The configured `3d_roi` (1011.9 × 672.9 mm) is larger than the camera can actually see.** The ROI is not the limiting aperture — the FOV is.
 Widening the ROI will not reveal more of the bin.
-2. **Part `t1` is 727 mm long against a ~740 mm FOV width.** The bar only just fits across the frame.
+2. **Part `t1` is 727 mm long against a ~734 mm FOV width.** The bar only just fits across the frame.
 A bar lying diagonally, or a bin positioned even slightly off-centre, can push one end of a part outside the FOV — producing a partial point cloud and a failed or low-confidence match.

 This is a plausible contributing factor to the rare mis-pick described in [§15.2](#152-false-pick-pose-with-12-parts-remaining), and it is a **hard constraint on any future longer part**.
 Anything appreciably longer than `t1` will require either raising the camera (which pushes past the 800 mm spec limit and degrades accuracy) or a different camera variant.